dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 command-line tools in Windows and Unix-like systems.
-In general, the format of a command-line is determined by the shell program that is executing the command-line (.e.g., bash, the windows shell, COMMAND, etc.), but is expected to be a series of space-separated "words", each representing a command, option, option argument, or file.
+In general, the format of a command-line is determined by the shell program that is executing the command-line (.e.g., bash, the windows shell, COMMAND, etc.), but is expected to be a series of space-separated "words", each representing a command, option, option argument, file, or folder.

 ### 13.5.1. dafny commands {#sec-dafny-commands}

 As of v3.9.0, `dafny` uses a command-style command-line (like `git` for example); prior to v3.9.0, the command line consisted only of options and files.
 It is expected that additional commands will be added in the future.
-Each command may have its own commands and its own options, in addition to generally applicable options.
+Each command may have its own subcommands and its own options, in addition to generally applicable options.
 Thus the format of the command-line is a command name, followed by options and files:
 `dafny <command> <options> <files>`;